-On the same logic, buttresses and rough walls undergo interventions of lining ,also useful for any modification of appearance of peculiarity and figurative style.
-Buildings of L'Aquila have been consolidated in a different way after the earthquake of 1703, interventions of "placeaggio" facades turned buildings in fact formally different from the original ones24.
-The thickness of the linings are of course functional to the extent of ruin, and generally not less than 15 centimetres.
-In the intervention of the church of S. Thomas Caramanico in 1884 the prospectus is consolidated using a swelling of the counter, to a thickness throughout the height of 40 centimetres25.
-Frequently in the documents of the nineteenth century the "ricocchiatura" is used to cescribe interventions in refurbishing crooked walls, often using pieces of bricks.
+linings are of course functional to the extent of ruin, and generally not less than 15 centimeters.
+In the intervention of the church of S. Tommaso in Caramanico in 1884 the façade is consolidated using a swelling of the counter, to a thickness throughout the height of 40 centimeters [27].
+Frequently in the documents of the 19th century the "ricocchiatura" is used to describe interventions in refurbishing crooked walls, often using pieces of bricks.

-Lining intervention of a wall built with a scarp profile is the one in the southern wall of the church of S. Joseph in Vasto, interested, in the middle of the nineteenth century, by a phenomenon of rotation caused by the thrust of the roof and the diapidated state of its materials.
-The consolidation is implemented, even here, not with the operations of replacing, but in addition to it, giving effectiveness "ammorsatura" to the intervention26.
+Lining intervention of a wall built with a scarp profile is the one in the southern wall of the church of S. Giuseppe in Vasto, interested, in the middle of the 19th century, by a phenomenon of rotation caused by the thrust of the roof and the dilapidated state of its materials.
+The consolidation is implemented, even here, not with the operations of replacing, but in addition to it, giving effectiveness "ammorsatura" to the intervention."

 One of the parts of the building that always engaged the historic yard for its vulnerability to earthquakes is the top of the walls, difficult to anchor to the structures of coverage.
 Its reconstruction is a constant in the operations of consolidation performed in the course of centuries, and very often made of brick curbs, useful to provide more effective support to the thrust of the roof and to avoid, where possible, more expensive re-roofing in terms of expenditure and effort.
 Systems strengthening in the top of the walls include the ones based on the use of wooden beams incorporated into the body of them, for almost all the thickness.

-The system, well-known in the historical yard in the Abruzzo region, is that of "roots", always used with the objective of increasing the capacity of resistance of the building (Fig. 4).
-Beams of wood, often oak, inserted into the walls with the dual purpose of absorbing horizontal torces and to strengthen, when extended to the perimeter, the walls of the field, avoiding the collapse.
+The system, well-known in the historical yard in the Abruzzo region, is that of roots, always used with the objective of increasing the capacity of resistance of the building.
+Beams of wood, often oak, inserted into the walls with the dual purpose of absorbing horizontal forces and to strengthen, when extended to the perimeter, the walls of the field, avoiding the collapse^s.